Iadvd/Pico8-MultipleChoiceEngine/README.md

 E.g. in the sample game, if you go to the map screen, you will see the images written at the map, the first 8 ones in the left-top map position, the following 8 images just below them as follows:

+This is a zoom out so you can see both files of images at the map screen:

 ![d](https://raw.githubusercontent.com/Iadvd/Pico8-MultipleChoiceEngine/refs/heads/main/how-to5.png)

+Zoom-in, basically we put the images inside the map, as if they were map tiles:

 ![d](https://raw.githubusercontent.com/Iadvd/Pico8-MultipleChoiceEngine/refs/heads/main/how-to6.png)